leventkaragol/libcpp-http-client/README.md

 ## Full function list

 You can find the complete list of functions in the library below.
-Since all methods except send return the class itself, they can be added one after the other like a chain.
+Since all methods except send return the class itself, so they can be added one after the other like a chain.

 > [!TIP]
 > All methods and parameters descriptions are also available within the code as comment for IDEs.